Skip to content

 1. Human creates issue from roadmap

-2. Human assigns it (to self or labels "agent:ready")
+2. Human assigns it (to self or to an agent)

 3. Agent (or human) reads the linked spec